ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 but the virtual machine environment used to run the Virtual Appliance will have additional memory constraints, which may require appropriate configuration.

-One limitation that the OntoPortal Appliance installations typically expose is that the communication interfaces may limit acceptable files sizes.
+One limitation that the OntoPortal Appliance installations can expose is that the communication interfaces may limit acceptable files sizes.
 For example, often there is a 1 GB limit on file transfers.
 Fortunately, most ontologies can be highly compressed,